krother/software-engineering-python/editors.md

 ## Atom

 The Open Source cousin of Sublime2.
-It is on my wishlist.
+It has great GitHub integration.

 ## PyCharm